YanpengGONG/knownfull.github.io/_pages/teaching.md

 ---
-layout: archive
+permalink: /teaching/
 title: "teaching"
-permalink: /teaching/
+excerpt: "This is a page not in th emain menu"
 author_profile: true
 redirect_from:
+  - "/teaching/"
-  - /teaching
+  - "/teaching.html"
 ---

   You can also find my articles on <a href="https://scholar.google.com/citations?user=wmkLERIAAAAJ&hl=zh-CN">my Google Scholar profile</a>.